1. The “Market”: Product and Geographic Dimensions 3

 The second pillar of EU competition law focuses on the – bad – behaviour of a single undertaking.
 For Article 102 does not require the collusive behaviour of two or more economic actors.
 It sanctions the unilateral behaviour of a dominant undertaking where this behaviour amounts to a “market abuse”.
 The provision states:

-the internal market or in a substantial part of it shall be prohibited as incompatible with the internal market in so far as it may affect trade between Member States.
+Any abuse by one or more undertakings of a dominant position within the internal market or in a substantial part of it shall be prohibited as incompatible with the internal market in so far as it may affect trade between Member States.

 Such abuse may, in particular, consist in: